Skip to content

 • considering any risks, hazards and mitigations,

-• submitting the event for approval and publishing on the website,
+• submitting the event for approval and publishing on the website, Please refer to the Risk Management Policy.

 • making all the necessary preliminary arrangements,